Common issues & solutions

 The error message should tell you which body is missing, and you can then identify the correct kernel to download by searching the NAIF database.
 For example, if you are missing data for a planetary body, you can search the generic_kernels/spk/satellites/aa_summaries.txt file to identify which kernel need downloading.

-Planets appear are in the wrong position
+Planets appear in the wrong position

 This is likely to be due to an issue with your SPICE kernels or settings, possible fixes include…